Benefits for people with diabetes

 Low/no calorie sweeteners offer more “sweet” food choices to people with diabetes

-Diabetes is one of the fastest growing health challenges of the 21st century, with the number of adults living with diabetes having more than tripled over the past 20 years.
-Based on the latest figures released by the International Diabetes Federation (IDF) in 2019, it is estimated that globally 9.3% of adults aged 20-79 years, a staggering 463 million people, are living with diabetes.
-A further 1.1 million children and adolescents under the age of 20 live with type 1 diabetes.
-IDF estimates that there will be 578 million adults with diabetes by 2030, and 700 million by 2045.2
+Diabetes is one of the fastest growing health challenges of the 21st century, with the number of adults living with diabetes having more than tripled since 2000.
+Based on the latest figures released by the International Diabetes Federation (IDF) in 2021, it is estimated that globally 1 in 10 adults aged 20-79 years, a staggering 537 million people, are currently living with diabetes.
+If trends continue, IDF estimates that the number of adults living with diabetes worldwide will rise to 783 million by 2045.
+A further 1.2 million children and adolescents under the age of 20 live with type 1 diabetes.2

 Low/no calorie sweeteners offer people with diabetes broader food choices by providing the pleasure of sweet taste without raising blood glucose.3,4 As low/no calorie sweeteners have no impact on insulin and blood sugar levels and do not provide calories, they can also have a role to play in weight loss and weight control for people with type 2 diabetes.
 5-7

 The role of low/no calorie sweeteners in diabetes